-The love of my life made itself known when I was mere child.
+The love of my life made itself known when I was a mere child.
 A little tiny child.
-Young, vulnerable, happy and yet missing something.
+Young, vulnerable, happy, and yet missing something.
 What was it?

 Chocolate.
 That beautiful, silky, gorgeous experience of a food.
 Chocolate.
 OMGosh.

 Once upon a time, I was wildly in love with milk chocolate.
 But alas, I wisely gave up the sugar and moved on.